Skip to main content

 Best for: Exhibitors at events already running on the Whova platform who want a simple, no-cost lead capture option.

-9. Webex Events – Best for Enterprise-Scale Conferences
+Webex Events — Best Event Lead Capture Software for Enterprise-Scale Conferences

 Webex Events (formerly Socio) is an enterprise event platform.
 Lead retrieval is a paid add-on that lets exhibitors scan attendee QR codes, score leads, and export contact data.